Gorgie Farm: LOVE Gorgie Farm

 The farm went to tender by the council and the funding was put on hold.
 Following a competitive tender process, LOVE Learning, an education and social care charity supporting vulnerable children and young people across Scotland were awarded the lease to run the farm.

 The farm reopened on 29 February 2020 under the new name of LOVE Gorgie Farm.

 The funding raised by the community was given to LOVE Learning to continue the farm's work and to invest it into new projects like community support groups, education workshops and mental health programmes.
 The farm also had a food bank and reopened its social enterprise café.
 LOVE Gorgie Farm provides a range of professional apprenticeships and Scottish Qualifications Authority accredited programmes within its skills academy.

 In March 2020, due to the COVID-19 outbreak and following the announcement that all sites had to close amid lockdown, LOVE Gorgie Farm closed temporarily.
 During lockdown, the farm acted as a focal point for the community by operating as a food bank and delivering free breakfast for children amid school closures.
 It also provided free pet boarding to those who were unwell or had to be temporarily admitted into hospital.

 After being closed for four months, LOVE Gorgie Farm announced it would reopen on 29 June 2020 following the Scottish Government's guidance for zoos and animal parks to reopen.

 In January 2023 the farm closed again with LOVE Learning terminating its lease due to a lack of funding.

+Gorgie Community Farm

+In September 2025 volunteers returned to the farm, established a board of trustees to oversee the site and rebranded to Gorgie Community Farm.
+Plans were made to ensure the site would not close down again, one of them being that the site would become a hub for multiple partners such as The Forge and Napiers.
+The farm is not currently open to the public but volunteer sessions are up on the Gorgie Community Farm website.